tyler-cromwell/Strutil/README.md

 # What is StrUtil?

-  StrUtil is a simple string library that I've been using to supplement the string functions in the C Standard Library.
+  StrUtil is a simple string library that I've been using to supplement the string functions in the [C Standard Library][C Standard Library].

 # Functions
   - contains: Tests if a sequence is contained in a string.